stan-dev/pystan2/installation_beginner.md

 Don't worry about Anaconda ruining your current Python installation, can can be easily uninstalled (described below).

+### Anaconda is not a requirement

+Anaconda is not an absolute requirement to get `pystan` to work.
+As long as you can get the necessary python dependencies installed, pystan will work.
+If you want to install Anaconda, follow the Windows, Macs, and Linux instructions below.

 ### Windows

 The anaconda installer should be able to be double-clicked and